 - Security Rating: 0.2

 - Potential Hazards: Getting to Central Point from high sec space requires extensive low sec travel.
 Pirates (both pod and rat varieties) can be quite common on the route.
 A covops would be recommended.

 EDIT: Please note that there have been recent changes to the Monolith.
 Specifically, it has been moved to approximately an Astronomical Unit out from Dead End V, Moon 5 (though Moon 5 is still the closest celestial object).
 A beacon has now been added to the overview to navigate to the Monolith.
 Finally, Blood Raider cruisers and frigates now congregate near the Monolith.
-Caution is advised.
+Caution is, as always, advised.

 Cruising near New Eden, I came across a small, out of the way system known as Dead End.
-It’s a small, relatively unremarkable system, really, with just five planets.
+It’s a small, relatively unremarkable system, really, with eight planets.
 Living up to it’s name, there’s only one way in, and one way out.
 I almost warped right back out looking at the basic system map, but I felt like there was something out there.
 After probing for a few moments, nothing came up on the Professor’s scans, or on the scanner probes.
 Still, I couldn’t quite shake the feeling that someone, or something, was watching me.
 Judging me.
 I checked the local comm net, but I was the only ping back from the system router.

 Regardless, I began warping among the various celestials in the system.
 Time and again, there was absolutely nothing out there.
 But why didn’t I feel quite alone?

 Then, near the fifth moon of the fifth planet, I noticed something in the distance from my warp in points.
 I immediately directed the Professor’s scanners at it, but it registered as…. nothing.
 Not just the “nothing” of empty space, but literally nothing.
 Like my scanners were going right through it.